UEABIO/data-sci-v1/docs/07-reproducible-reports.md

 You can also include minimal R code within back-ticks.
 Within the back-ticks, begin the code with “r” and a space, so RStudio knows to evaluate the code as R code.
 See the example below.

-``md 2022-11-02 ``
+This book was printed on `` `r Sys.Date()` ``

-When typed in-line within a section of what would otherwise be Markdown text, it knows to produce an r output instead: 2022-11-02
+When typed in-line within a section of what would otherwise be Markdown text, it knows to produce an r output instead:

+This book was printed on 2022-11-02

 ## Activity 3: Make some markdown edits